Oppression and Freedom

-Curators and guest authors will post monthly blogs on the Leiden Special Collections Blog page on a topic related to oppression and freedom.
-In addition, curators will tell the story behind eight items from Special Collections in a series of videos, and Leiden specialists will talk about oppression and freedom in a series of podcasts based on objects from Special Collections.
+Curators and guest authors have posted monthly blogs on the Leiden Special Collections Blog page on a topic related to oppression and freedom.
+In addition, curators have told the story behind eight items from Special Collections in a series of videos, and Leiden specialists have talked about oppression and freedom in a series of podcasts based on objects from Special Collections.

-If you want to be kept informed about the activities in the thematic programme Oppression and Freedom and other activities of Special Collections, please subscribe to our mailing list via firstname.lastname@example.org.
+If you want to be kept informed about the activities of Special Collections, please subscribe to our mailing list via firstname.lastname@example.org.
 You will then receive invitations by email for all activities.